The Truth About Frivolous Tax Arguments - Section I (D to E)

-The Law: The courts have uniformly rejected this argument on multiple grounds.
-Some courts have simply noted that the PRA applies to the forms themselves, not to the instruction booklets, and because the Form 1040 does have a control number, there is no PRA violation.
-Other courts have held that Congress created the duty to file returns in section 6012(a) and "Congress did not enact the PRA’s public protection provision to allow OMB to abrogate any duty imposed by Congress."
+The Law: Courts have uniformly rejected this argument on multiple grounds.
+Some have simply noted that the PRA applies to the forms themselves, not to the instruction booklets, and because the Form 1040 has a control number, there is no PRA violation.
+Others have held that Congress created the duty to file returns in section 6012(a), and "Congress did not enact the PRA’s public protection provision to allow OMB to abrogate any duty imposed by Congress."
 United States v.
 Neff, 954 F.2d 698, 699 (11th Cir.
 1992).
-The IRS warned taxpayers of the consequences of making this frivolous argument.
+The IRS has warned taxpayers of the consequences of making this frivolous argument.
 Rev. Rul.
 2006-21, 2006-1 C.B.
 745; Notice 2010-33, 2010-17 I.R.B.
 609.

 Relevant Case Law:

 United States v.
 Patridge, 507 F.3d 1092 (7th Cir.
-2007) – in upholding the taxpayer’s conviction for tax evasion, the court addressed and rejected the taxpayer’s contention that the PRA foreclosed his conviction in upholding the taxpayer's conviction for tax evasion.
+2007) – in upholding the taxpayer’s conviction for tax evasion, the 7th Circuit addressed and rejected the taxpayer’s contention that the PRA foreclosed his conviction.

 Salberg v.
 United States, 969 F.2d 379 (7th Cir.
-1992) – the court affirmed a conviction for tax evasion and failing to file a return, rejecting the taxpayer’s claims under the PRA.
+1992) – the 7th Circuit affirmed the taxpayer’s conviction for tax evasion and failing to file a return, rejecting his claims under the PRA.

 United States v.
 Holden, 963 F.2d 1114 (8th Cir.
-1992) – the court affirmed the taxpayer’s conviction for failing to file a return and rejected his contention that he should have been acquitted because tax instruction booklets fail to comply with the PRA.
+1992) – the 8th Circuit affirmed the taxpayer’s conviction for failing to file a return and rejected his contention that he should have been acquitted because tax instruction booklets fail to comply with the PRA.

 United States v.
 Hicks, 947 F.2d 1356 (9th Cir.
-1991) – the court affirmed the taxpayer’s conviction for failing to file a return, finding that the requirement to provide information is required by law, not by the IRS.
-“This is a legislative command, not an administrative request.
+1991) – the 9th Circuit affirmed the taxpayer’s conviction for failing to file a return, finding that the requirement to provide information is required by law, not by the IRS: “This is a legislative command, not an administrative request.
 The PRA was not meant to provide criminals with an all-purpose escape hatch.”

 United States v.
 Wunder, 919 F.2d 34 (6th Cir.
-1990) – the court rejected the taxpayer’s claim of a PRA violation and affirmed his conviction for failing to file a return.
+1990) – the 6th Circuit rejected the taxpayer’s claim of a PRA violation and affirmed his conviction for failing to file a return.